Adrenal Fatigue and Exercise

 Being more of a book worm and nerd, I would much prefer to stay indoors and read a good book, listen to music, cook, bake, clean, research…just about anything else.

 In my imagination I would love to be an outdoorsy gardening type – but let’s face it.
 I’m not.
 I’m trying to be, and I’m confident that I can learn to be.

-For Christmas I received a gift card that enabled me to buy a pedometer.
+For Christmas one year I received a gift card that enabled me to buy a pedometer.
 I decided to invest in a good one, so I bought a FitBit Zip.

 It tracks my steps, calories burned, miles walked and synchs with My Fitness Pal where I track my food.
 With the App available, you can compete against other FitBit users as well as track your food and weight loss progress.

 This was key to getting me moving.

 Now – before I began using the FitBit, I claimed I was “moderately active”.
 I wore the pedometer for 2-3 days and didn’t change anything.
 I wanted to see how active I really was.

 They say that an active person tracks a minimum of 10,000 steps.
 I tracked barely 2,000.

 I immediately began to search for ways to increase my number of steps and was amazed at how creative I became.
 But that’s not all that amazed me.
 After only one week I noticed my energy levels increasing.